August 9-13, 2022

 Rock, Electronica, Hip hop, Metal, Pop, Noise and everything in between.

-We put an extra effort in presenting the best of what’s new mixed with historical important acts.
+We put an extra effort in presenting the best of what’s new mixed with historically important acts.